 HCD works with housing providers to comprehensively identify the programs that exist, especially those to assist low-and-moderate-income citizens, senior citizens, persons experiencing homelessness, and persons with disabilities.
 HCD partners with housing providers around specific housing issues, such as rental housing needs, housing rehabilitation, home modifications for senior citizens and persons with disabilities, increasing the visibility of homes funded through housing programs, and others.
 Coordination includes convening and facilitating dialogue about the needs within the community and the local resources available.
 In many cases, coordination is triggered by specific projects, such as HOPE VI and Choice Neighborhoods to comprehensively plan around the housing needs of a particular area.
-HCD also coordinates and/or participates in efforts around specific housing related needs, including foreclosures, visitability, and fair housing.

-HCD participates in a variety of initiatives that are intended to enhance coordination with health, mental health, and service delivery.
+HCD also coordinates and/or participates in efforts around specific housing related needs, including foreclosures, visitability, and fair housing.Further, HCD participates in a variety of initiatives that are intended to enhance coordination with health, mental health, and service delivery.
 To enhance coordination around health issues, the Common Table Health Alliance (CTHA), formerly Healthy Memphis Common Table, was formed as a community-based, multi stakeholder, nonprofit, regional healthcare improvement collaborative serving 1.3 million people in the Greater Memphis metropolitan area.
 CTHA engages community partners, including organizations, coalitions, schools, churches, government agencies and individuals who are dedicated to improving the health and well-being of our region.
-CTHA is respected as an effective neutral convener of community organizations seeking to improve community health through local efforts to identify health disparities, improve healthcare quality, activate and engage healthcare consumers, increase health literacy, and align resources to address the area's most critical health issues.
-CTHA's success as a neutral trusted convener has resulted in several initiatives.

-Homeless programs are coordinated through the Community Alliance for the Homeless that has the responsibility for identifying service and housing needs and priorities and coordinating the preparation of the application to HUD under the annual Continuum of Care funding competition.
+CTHA is respected as an effective neutral convener of community organizations seeking to improve community health through local efforts to identify health disparities, improve healthcare quality, activate and engage healthcare consumers, increase health literacy, and align resources to address the areaâ¿¿s most critical health issues.
+CTHA's success as a neutral trusted convener has resulted in several initiatives.to no resulted in several initiatives.to no resulted in several initiatives.to no resulted in several initiatives.to no resulted in several initiatives.to no resulted in several initiatives. the Community Alliance for the Homeless that has the responsibility for identifying service and housing needs and priorities and coordinating the preparation of the application to HUD under the annual Continuum of Care funding competition.